-For starters, the Suez Canal is one of the world’s most heavily used shipping lanes, with thousands of vessels are passing through each year.
-It’s extremely important for international trade as it operates as a direct route across the Meditteranean, which makes transportation faster and cheaper.
+For starters, the Suez Canal is one of the world’s most heavily used shipping lanes, with thousands of vessels passing through each year.
+It’s extremely important for international trade as it operates as a direct route across the Mediterranean, which makes transportation faster and cheaper.
 Considering that waterways are responsible for 80% of world trade volume, the Suez Canal has played a vital role in the evolution of world trade and transport.
 The recent expansion will help make global trade even easier and more convenient.
 The SCA is aiming to increase the daily average of transit ships to 97 by 2023, with the goal to maintain its high ranking among the greatest canals.

 For the Egyptian Economy

 There’s no denying that operating a high-functioning waterway significantly impacts a country’s economy.
 And with recent expansions, Egypt will benefit on an even greater economic scale as the world continues to benefit from the popular canal.
 The SCA aimed to increase annual revenues from $5.3 billion to $13.226 in 2023, aiming for a growth of 259% that will have a positive impact on Egypt’s national income.
 They also aim to increase employment opportunities for people living near the canal and improve the country’s working economy.

 - The world’s longest operating canal without locks.